 Impact of Traffic Laws on Cherry Hill Pedestrian Accident Cases

-Pedestrian accidents occur in or around crosswalks because vehicles are turning on red without paying attention to the intersecting roadway.
-Vehicles turn left through an intersection or vehicles disregard the light and/or the crosswalk and do not yield the right of way.
-Many pedestrian accidents involve pedestrians who are attempting to proceed across the crosswalk and are hit by a vehicle that is not yielding the right of way.
-Although pedestrians walking in a crosswalk under the law in Cherry Hill have the right of way, they cannot simply close their eyes and proceed, they have an obligation to make reasonable observations.
+Pedestrian accidents occur in or around crosswalks because many drivers turn on red without paying attention to the intersecting roadway.
+Motorists turn left through an intersection or disregard the light and/or the crosswalk and do not yield the right of way.
+Many pedestrian accidents involve individuals attempting to proceed across the crosswalk who are hit by a driver not yielding the right of way.
+Although pedestrians walking in a crosswalk have the right of way, they cannot simply close their eyes and proceed, they have an obligation to make reasonable observations.

 For more details on how traffic laws may impact a particular Cherry Hill pedestrian accident case, get in touch with our firm today.